Use rstream as a Connectivity Layer for Codex

 A homelab server, CI box, customer appliance, robot, or edge device can opt into rstream by running WebTTY.
 The machine initiates the outbound connection, so it can sit behind NAT or a private address while still becoming reachable to authorized rstream clients.

-rstream webtty server \
+rstream webtty server -v \

 --rstream \